Convenience versus Accuracy

 The weird part is that my mind goes back and tries to paint the entire time there as bad.

 It wants me to resent everything and everyone and all the years I spent there.
 It forgets all the really good stuff, even though it outweighs the bad pretty significantly.

 Maybe the bad was 15%.
 Does that really spoil the whole bunch?

 There seems to be a self-protective element to this kind of thinking.
 It’s not as important that we remember the good, because the good won’t ever hurt us or threaten our survival.
 But we aren’t living some hard-scrabble life of bare survival.
 We live in a complex cultural environment where many things are shades of gray, and staying alive is rarely our primary concern.
 It’s important that we are able to step back and separate out the good and the bad and the neutral.

 We probably can’t completely fix our mind’s tendency to focus on the bad, and we might not want to.
 Remembering harm is important to survival.

 We can be intentional in our memory and perception of things though.
 We can choose to remember that things are never one thing, and we can give the good parts some time and energy.

 I’ve never met an all-bad person or seen an all-bad situation.
 I am not sure they exist.

-I don’t see how the way something ends necessarily means that the whole situation sucked from the get go.
+I don’t see why the way something ends necessarily has to mean that the whole situation sucked from the get go.
 It’s not necessary that the outcome retroactively spoils everything that came before it.

 Are you globalizing a person or situation based on a small percentage of the whole?